-- Staff and volunteers are to promptly report to management all alleged or suspected instances of abuse, assault or neglect. - Management is responsible for ensuring reports are responded to promptly and action taken as described in the associated procedures.
-This includes notification of appropriate authorities and fulfilling mandatory reporting obligations. - In situations of suspected or actual harm the individual's right to privacy and protection are to be recognised and upheld where practicable and within legislative limits. - Any concerned person, including a child or young person, parent, relative, another client, friend or person from the community is able to make a report or an allegation without fear of retaliation or retribution.
+- Staff and volunteers are to promptly report to management all alleged or suspected instances of abuse, assault or neglect.
+(NB: Because of their obligations under the Queensland Criminal Code observations or suspicions of sexual offending towards a child should also be reported directly to the police) - Management is responsible for ensuring reports are responded to promptly and action taken as described in the associated procedures.
+This includes notification of appropriate authorities and fulfilling mandatory reporting obligations. - In situations of suspected or actual harm the individual's right to privacy and protection are to be recognised and upheld where practicable and within legislative limits.

+- Any concerned person, including a child or young person, parent, relative, another client, friend or person from the community is able to make a report or an allegation without fear of retaliation or retribution.
 The concerned person will be supported and assisted to make this report (e.g. through using an advocate). - If a person making a report or allegation is dissatisfied with the response from ALARA or do not feel they are able to refer the matter to ALARA directly, they may refer the matter to a range of other organisations.
 These include but are not limited to the Police, Child Safety, the Commission for Children and Young People, the Public Advocate, the National Disability Service Abuse and Neglect Hotline, Disability Services and Community Care. - When responding to a report, allegation or suspicion of harm, the safety of the child or young person subjected to abuse, assault or neglect will be paramount.
-This can include seeking medical assistance where appropriate and taking all reasonable steps to avoid contact between the person and the alleged offender.

-- Confidential records shall be maintained of all reports of suspicions of harm and/or reports of evidence of abuse and/or anecdotal reports of possible indicators including outcomes of any investigation.
-The employee shall ensure that this information is recorded accurately and reported to management. - The Organisation will provide support or counselling to victims and those who are accused of abuse, assault and neglect within the limits of its resources, natural justice and at the discretion of management. - If an employee suspects that abuse is occurring within the client's family or support unit, but not directly involving the organisation's client(s) or employees, the matter shall be referred to management.
+This can include seeking medical assistance where appropriate and taking all reasonable steps to avoid contact between the person and the alleged offender. - Confidential records shall be maintained of all reports of suspicions of harm and/or reports of evidence of abuse and/or anecdotal reports of possible indicators including outcomes of any investigation.
+The employee shall ensure that this information is recorded accurately and reported to management. - The organisation will provide support or counselling to victims and those who are accused of abuse, assault and neglect within the limits of its resources, natural justice and at the discretion of management. - If an employee suspects that abuse is occurring within the client's family or support unit, but not directly involving the organisation's client(s) or employees, the matter shall be referred to management.
 A strategy which meets the Organisation's wider Duty of Care shall be determined and initiated including reporting of the matter to appropriate external authorities. - Following the actioning of any complaint or disclosure on suspicion of harm, ALARA will conduct a review of our Child Safety Strategy and related policies and procedures